vsolovyov/blog/content/antifraud.md

 Sometimes it can be fixed by a product change.
-For example, if there is some kind of bonus system, make it so users can spend bonuses only on themselves, ship products paid with bonuses to the existing address only (that has a history of successful deliveries from given account), etc.
+For example, if there is some kind of bonus system, make it so users can spend bonuses only on themselves, ship products paid with bonuses to the existing address only (that has a history of successful deliveries from a given account), etc.

 Removing an incentive to fraud is the best strategy.